Skip to content

 The measurement problem

 The fundamental challenge with AI systems is that quality is not binary.
 A traditional software function either returns the correct result or it does not.
-An LLM response exists on a spectrum — it can be partially correct, stylistically wrong, factually accurate but unhelpfully structured, or perfect for one user and confusing for another.
+An LLM response exists on a spectrum.
+It can be:

 Evals as foundation, not afterthought